json420/degu/doc/rgi.rst

        WSGI *environ* leave much to be desired in terms of signal-to-noise ratio

-    2. ``start_response()`` is the bane of middleware components because assuming they need to inspect or to modify the response status or response headers, they cannot simply pass to a WSGI application the same ``start_response()`` callable they received from the server
+    2. ``start_response()`` is the bane of middleware components because if they need to inspect or to modify the response status or response headers, they cannot simply pass to a WSGI application the same ``start_response()`` callable they received from the server

     3. A proxy application is a good guiding-light for an extreme-case